 Anyone can be encumbered with significant debt and the stress of financial obligations.
 Failing to pay credit card bills or medical bills can result in harassing phone calls from creditors, wage garnishment, and lawsuits.
 If you are experiencing substantial debt and creditor harassment in connection with collection efforts, one possible solution to your financial troubles is filing for bankruptcy.
-The Naples bankruptcy lawyers at the Martin Law Firm offer advice and representation to people who are filing under Chapter 7 or Chapter 13.
-We have obtained thousands of discharges for individuals in Southwest Florida.Understanding the Bankruptcy Process
+The bankruptcy attorneys at the Martin Law Firm offer advice and representation to people who are filing under Chapter 7 or Chapter 13.
+Our Naples bankruptcy lawyers have obtained thousands of discharges for individuals in Southwest Florida.Understanding the Bankruptcy Process

 Two types of bankruptcy are commonly filed by individuals.
 The first is Chapter 7 bankruptcy, also known as liquidation bankruptcy.
 The other is Chapter 13 bankruptcy, which is known as reorganization bankruptcy.
 Both types of bankruptcy are filed in order to obtain a bankruptcy discharge.
 If you receive a discharge of your dischargeable debts, you will no longer be liable to repay those debts.